ijhua/Open-Combined-Export-File/README.md

 # OpenCombinedExportFile
 This code opens the combined export file and prints only the sleep data without the headers.
 Then, it saves the new data table as a csv.
 #CombinedExportFilePandas
-Basically the same as the OpenCombinedExportFile, but this one uses pandas and prints only the sleep data with headers.
+Basically the same as the OpenCombinedExportFile, but this one uses pandas and prints only the sleep data with headers into a new csv ("New_Export_File").
+#SummaryCalculations
+Calculates average and standard deviation of onset, offset, and duration for weekends and weekdays from the raw data in the CombinedExportFilePandas and prints a new csv.

 Files that deal with the _raw_ data:
 # OpenWatchFilePandas